 - Standards of a robust onboarding plan

 - Key considerations when developing an onboarding plan

 An onboarding process should comprise one or two years’ sustained communication, feedback and performance measurement, to maximize the employee’s loyalty and longevity in their new role.

 The practice can boost retention and improve employee performance.
-Furthermore, employees who participate in a structured onboarding programme are 69% more likely to stay with an organization for three years.
-On the other hand, 15% of employers cite a lack of an effective onboarding programme as a contributing factor behind the decision to quit.
+Furthermore, employees who participate in a structured onboarding program are 69% more likely to stay with an organization for three years.
+On the other hand, 15% of employers cite a lack of an effective onboarding program as a contributing factor behind the decision to quit.